jorik041/Emerald-AI-wiki/Wander-Types-and-Movement.md

 <img src="https://i.imgur.com/16c8Y2S.png" width="59%">

+&nbsp;

-## Dynamic - Wander Type
+## Stationary - Wander Type
-The Dynamic Wander Type allows an AI to stay stationary in the same position and will not move unless a target enters their trigger radius.
+The Stationary Wander Type allows an AI to stay stationary in the same position and will not move unless a target enters their trigger radius.
 If an AI attacks and kills a target when using this Wander Type, it will return to the starting stationary destination.

 &nbsp;